 Some syrup walked into a bar

-Toasting and glazing the walnuts adds to the maple-forward flavor while taming the bitterness that walnuts can sometimes have.
+The first step is to toast and glaze the walnuts.
+This adds to the maple-forward flavor while taming the bitterness that walnuts can sometimes have.
 Don’t skip this step!

 Like when tasting whisky, Maple Walnut Bourbon Blondies require attention to the details.
 Pleasantly soft and chewy, these blondies deliver strong maple and walnut flavor, with delicate hints of brown sugar caramel and bourbon spiciness, finishing up with a hit of sea salt.